 If the assessments we accomplish are limited to knowledge and skills required to do the job, that’s all we will ever be able to confirm.
 What we often overlook are the questions about why the job is not being accomplished, and to discover that information, different assessment questions must be asked.

-I can’t give away all of my Learning Performance Assessment- LPA secrets since those questions are what I use to teach L&D teams to ask, but there are a few questions I’d like to share that frame what should be asked to confirm that performance support is not viewed by L&D simply as post-training support mechanisms.
+I can’t give away all of my Point-of-Work Assessment- PoWA secrets since those questions are what I use to teach L&D teams to ask, but there are a few questions I’d like to share that frame what should be asked to confirm that performance support is not viewed by L&D simply as post-training support mechanisms.

 Additionally, these questions can help determine if the organization and L&D are merely “ready” to pursue performance support integration or are at a “state of readiness” to create a sustainable strategy and tactics.
 To that end, I’d like to share a few questions that should be considered that will confirm performance support should be integrated across the entire Learning Performance Ecosystem from Point-of-Entry to the Point-of-Work.
 See figure 1.

 Typically, I would not ask these questions until an executive level presentation and discussion have taken place.
 The following questions actually serve as discussion triggers to define and align interest in pursuing the PoWA within targeted work groups.
 Following are several qualifying questions to consider…

 - Across industry segments we see a shift toward a more learner and performer-centric paradigm to create sustainable workforce capability.
 This shift requires moving beyond reliance on traditional training programs and methodologies to serve as sole sources of equipping the workforce to perform effectively at the post-training Point-of-Work.
 For example – How would you assess [company name] willingness to consider a shift beyond long-held training traditions we just discussed?

 - There must be an interest in adopting a performance support integration strategy, or this opportunity to meet would not happen.
 Example – What business driver(s) prompted the interest in considering performance support integration?